 Fetal Alcohol Syndrome

-Alcohol in pregnancy can cross the placenta and enter the fetus, where is disrupts fetal development.
-There is no safe level of alcohol in pregnancy and mothers are encouraged not to drink alcohol at all, however small amounts are less likely to result in lasting effects.
-The effects are greatest in the first 3 months of pregnancy.
+Alcohol can cross the placenta and enter the fetus, where it disrupts fetal development.
+There is no safe level of alcohol in pregnancy, and mothers are encouraged not to drink alcohol at all.
+The effects are most significant when alcohol is consumed in the first 3 months of pregnancy.

 Alcohol in early pregnancy can lead to: